537034776e/BinanceTradingSimulator/README.md

 + PlaceOrderOnTestnet: make an order on the Binance Testnet to simulate a trading operation
 + PingAPI: make a ping request to Binance API
 + GetTickerPrice24hr: get the ticker information for the specified symbol
++ GetKlinesValues: get the candlestick information for the specified symbol

 ## Architecture